Roseville Tunnel: Rockslides

 New Jersey geology makes rockslides, which can derail trains, a constant threat in deep cuts.
 After the Cut-Off was closed for a month by a 1941 slide in Armstrong Cut just west of Johnsonburg, DL&W brought in heavy equipment to lessen the slope on the cut's northern side, making it nearly impossible for another rockslide to occur there.

-But Roseville proved to be a different matter.
+But Roseville proved a different matter.
 Unless the Lackawanna was willing to close the line for a prolonged period, there was no way to safely scale back the tall, steep rockwalls through Colby Cut, the tunnel's western approach.
-Instead, after the Armstrong Cut Slide, the DL&W paid a shantyman to watch for fallen rocks at Roseville.
+Instead, after the Armstrong Cut Slide, the DL&W paid a shantyman to watch for fallen rocks and clear ice at Roseville.
 A hand-thrown switch had already been installed in 1913 to allow trains to shift tracks if one were blocked by fallen rocks, indicating that the railroad was acutely aware of the potential threat from almost the very beginning.
 In later years (probably around 1950), electronic detectors were installed that could automatically set trackside signals to red if rocks broke through the detector fencing.
 In the 1970s, a concrete lining was applied to the westernmost 133 feet (41 m) of the tunnel to prevent rockfalls inside.
 This work did not prevent chunks of rock from dislodging later on, after the abandonment of the Cut-Off.

 Rehabilitation for Andover service

 In 2011, New Jersey Transit received approval to re-lay 7.3 miles (11.8 km) of track from Port Morris Junction through the tunnel in order to open commuter rail service westward to Andover, New Jersey.

-Eleven years passed before the next step was taken.
-On April 13, 2022, NJ Transit Board of Directors approved the award of an approximately $32.5 million contract to Schiavone Construction Co. of Secaucus, N.J.
-The work includes building 8,000 feet of track bed, doing structural work within the tunnel, removing at least 15 feet of the tunnel, improving drainage, creating an interior pedestrian path, and installing a radio system and security cameras.
-It also includes replacing two culverts: the one at Hudson Farm culvert, about 500 feet upstream from the Andover Station site; and Junction Brook culvert at the future station.
-The work is to be completed within 750 days (two years + 20 days) starting in late 2022.
+Eleven years passed before the next tangible step toward the work on Roseville Tunnel.
+On April 13, 2022, the NJ Transit Board of Directors approved a $32.5 million contract to Schiavone Construction Company of Secaucus, New Jersey.
+Under the contract, Schiavone will build 8,000 feet of track bed, strengthen and stabilize the tunnel interior, remove at least 15 to 20 feet of the tunnel (bringing the tunnel to just under 1,000 feet (300 m) in length), improve drainage, create an interior pedestrian path, and install a radio system and security cameras.
+It will also replace two culverts: the one at Hudson Farm, about 500 feet upstream from the Andover station site; and the Andover Junction Brook culvert at the future station.
+The work is to be completed within early 2025.

-The re-opening of the line to Andover is projected to occur by 2026.
+Restoration of the whole line to Andover is slated for completion in late 2026.